 Analysis and Test Results

 We structure our testing with categories or metrics that collectively analyze all practical uses and applications of the products in our review.
 This method allows one to make side-by-side comparisons of diverse models in a particular product class.
-The following is an in depth discussion of each metric in this review and the products that performed well in each.
+The following is an in-depth discussion of each metric in this review and the products that performed well in each.

 As the name suggests, the heat distribution metric evaluates the even spread of heat across the surface of a grill.
 This property is important to all cooks, whether they know it or not, as it is the single biggest factor contributing to consistent food outcomes.
-The All-Clad HA1 and the Bella Copper both had exceptionally even heat across their respective surfaces.
+The All-Clad HA1 and the Bella Copper Titanium Electric Griddle had exceptionally even heat across their respective surfaces.
 The DASH Everyday and the Presto Ceramic 22" were close behind in the ranking.

 — Nick Miley and Michelle Powell